Financial Aid Satisfactory Academic Progress Policy

 Students who pursue a 2nd degree from USD must submit a degree audit completed by the registrar’s office to the financial aid office.
 The student is eligible to receive aid for no more than 150% of the credit hours required to complete the 2nd program of study.
 The 150% limit is applied to all hours earned by the student while enrolled at USD and includes transferred credits accepted from previously attended institutions.
 Credits earned for a degree already awarded by USD are not included in the 150% of the new degree program.

-Students who have had their eligibility suspended for Federal Student Aid may complete a Satisfactory Academic Progress Appeal form to explain circumstances that were beyond their control and adversely affected their ability to be academically successful at USD (not taking classes seriously, failing to attend classes, complete class assignments and/or take exams are not considered valid reasons for submitting an appeal).
+Students who have had their eligibility suspended for Federal Student Aid may complete a Satisfactory Academic Progress Appeal form to explain circumstances that were beyond their control and adversely affected their ability to be academically successful at USD.
+Such circumstances would include an injury or illness, the death of a relative or other special circumstances.
+The appeal must explain why the student failed to make satisfactory progress and what has changed in their situation that will allow the student to make satisfactory progress at the next evaluation.
 Students are advised to carefully read the procedures for submitting an appeal listed on the appeal form and submit the requested documentation with their appeal.
 The academic plan, which must contain what you plan to do differently to be academically successful and the campus resources you are going to take advantage of to make that happen that are reasonable and attainable given your past academic performance in order to complete or work toward completing your degree at USD must accompany your appeal.
 Failure to abide by the academic plan that is submitted to the Appeal Committee will be grounds for denial of Federal Student Aid for subsequent semesters.
 Each appeal will be dealt with on a case-by-case basis; therefore, each appeal is evaluated on its own merits or lack thereof.
 As a result, no appeal is guaranteed to be approved.

 To ensure a timely review, appeals for the Fall semester must be received in the Financial Aid Office no later than July 1st.
 Appeals for the Spring semester must be received no later than December 1st.
 You will be notified of the result of your appeal by letter.